A guilty plea must be

 THE DEFENDANT: Yes.

-THE COURT: Other than the Court’s intention on Sentence, which is the plea bargain, has anyone made any promises or representations in order to get you to plead guilty?
+THE COURT: Other than the Court’s intention on Sentence, which is the

 THE DEFENDANT: No, they have not.